Kinesiology

 Current Teaching

-• ES 3002 - Exercise Physiology
+• KIN 3002 - Exercise Physiology

-• ES 3003 - Exercise Physiology Laboratory
+• KIN 3003 - Exercise Physiology Laboratory

 Professional Affiliations / Organizations